-Susan Ramage, MS, RN and Kathleen Washington, PT, PhD
+Susan Ramage, RN, MN and Kathleen Washington, PT, PhD

 The Families as Mentors Program (FAM) enhances fellows’ appreciation of the family experience of raising a child with a neurodevelopmental disability.
 The program offers UW LEND fellows the opportunity to learn directly from families through extended interactions and experiences that take place in the family’s home and community.
 The family is the mentor and teacher; the fellow is the learner and does not have any clinical role or responsibility to the family.